openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   Ask open-ended questions about the team's desired way of working.
 If the team agrees to an answer, write the decision on a sticky note and put the note on the poster paper.
 If there's not consensus, throw the sticky note away or put it in the parking lot for later discussion.

-  At the end, ask the team to sign the contract, and keep it in a visible place.
+  At the end, ask the team to sign the agreement, and keep it in a visible place.
 Note that this is a living document so the team can revisit it later, change it, and initial it to indicate that everyone has agreed to the change.

-  As the team moves forward, encourage them to refer back to the contract when there are disagreements.
+  As the team moves forward, encourage them to refer back to the agreement when there are disagreements.

   ## Example Questions

-  Try to guide the team to a contract that encourages positivity, autonomy, and respect.
+  Try to guide the team to an agreement that encourages positivity, autonomy, and respect.

   * What sort of team culture do you want to build?